soundpress/RulesOfNYC/docs/c19/index.rst

    (4) Any continuous trip where the point of origin and the destination are both within the limits of the City of New York will not be considered a trip beyond the City limits, even though the shortest and most direct route requires traveling outside the City limits but within contiguous counties.
 The Taximeter must be kept in the recording position throughout the trip.

-(e) Rates of Fare for Pre-Arranged Trips.
+(d) Rates of Fare for Pre-Arranged Trips.

    (1) Rates Must Not Exceed Scheduled Rates.
 A Street Hail Livery Licensee or Driver must not quote or charge a fare on a pre-arranged trip that is more than the fare listed in the Rate Schedule filed with the Commission.

-(f) No Charge for Luggage or Mobility Aids.
+(e) No Charge for Luggage or Mobility Aids.
 There will be no charge for:

    (1) Steamer trunks or other luggage or belongings;